awslabs/aws-sdk-android-samples/AmazonKinesisVideoDemoApp/README.md

 ## 3. Paste
   * You will need all the information from the above steps that have :clipboard: and paste them into this file on your local copy [awsconfiguration.json](src/main/res/raw/awsconfiguration.json)
-  * Change the region that the app will stream to by editing this [line of code](https://github.com/awslabs/aws-sdk-android-samples/blob/master/AmazonKinesisVideoDemoApp/src/main/java/com/amazonaws/kinesisvideo/demoapp/KinesisVideoDemoApp.java#L14)
+  * Change the region that the app will stream to by editing the `KINESIS_VIDEO_REGION` constant in your local copy of [KinesisVideoDemoApp.java](https://github.com/awslabs/aws-sdk-android-samples/blob/master/AmazonKinesisVideoDemoApp/src/main/java/com/amazonaws/kinesisvideo/demoapp/KinesisVideoDemoApp.java)